Skip to main content

 #

-• Altamira — Mediterranean, chic
+• Altamira — Mediterranean, chic, reliably good

-• Philos Athens — All-day cafe culture
+• Philos Athens — Beautiful all-day cafe/restaurant

-• Many upscale options
+• Many upscale options that justify their prices

 Pricing Note